TypeCellOS/TypeCell/README.md

 # 🌐 TypeCell

-Welcome to TypeCell!
+Welcome to TypeCell.
 Let's reimagine how we can make it easier to understand, build and share knowledge.

 ## Getting started